shan1y/skyball-capstone2/README.md

   <h1>SkyBall</h1>

   <p>
-   SkyBall allows new volleyball players to meet others, set up games, and enroll in Beach Volleyball Clinics at Toronto's very own woodbine beach, eliminating the need for organizing over text or through FB groups.
+   SkyBall allows new volleyball players to meet others, set up games, and enroll in Beach Volleyball Clinics at Toronto's very own woodbine beach, eliminating the need for organizing over text or through FB groups so that you can enhance your skills faster.
   </p>